PC-Ngumoha/alx-higher_level_programming/0x00-python-hello_world/README.md

 ### 5-print_string.py
 This is a python script which repeatedly prints out the contents of a string three times and then prints out the first nine characters in the string.

+### 6-concat.py
+This is a python script which prints to the screen a message formed by concatenating  two strings together.